Patrick Read: Spanish Civil War

 Read is reputed to have been among the first group of Americans to sneak over the French border to Spain to join the war, following the closure of the border, around 5 February 1937.
 When he arrived, Read was offered a leadership position due to previous World War One military experience.
 Read declined, citing his anarchist beliefs as the reason.
 Read was often at odds with those he served beside due to his ideologies.

 Read transferred from his initial placement with French volunteers in XIV International Brigade over to the Lincoln Battalion of the XV International Brigade, which was considered more tolerant of dissenting political views.
 Read was known for his anti-Stalinist beliefs, refusing to bow to the Soviet Union on left-wing political matters.
 While in Spain, Read became a member of Confederación Nacional del Trabajo, the militant Spanish Labour union.

 As he had done during World War I, Read's role in the Spanish Civil War was transmissions.

 Read left Spain on 5 December 1938, aboard the President Roosevelt.

 Later life

 Following the end of the Spanish Civil War and the defeat of the Republican forces, Read returned to Chicago where he resumed his position as Editor of the Industrial Worker.
-Read died at the age of 48 on 16 November 1947 of a cerebral haemorrhage.
+Read died at the age of 48 on 16 November 1947 of a cerebral hemorrhage.